 The FDA, in drafting the proposed regulations, is struggling to apply a somewhat murky legislative mandate to a large and heterogeneous industry.
-The questions with which the FDA is grappling include the following.
+The questions the FDA is grappling with include the following.
 Each has generated significant commentary, both by the FDA as it seeks input and in the comments submitted by people and businesses in response:

-- What establishments, in addition to restaurants, are covered by the new regulations? - Must information be provided regarding alcoholic beverages? - · How accurate must the nutrition information be? - · When will the new regulations come into effect?
+- What establishments, in addition to restaurants, are covered by the new regulations? - Must information be provided regarding alcoholic beverages? - · How accurate must the nutritional information be? - · When will the new regulations come into effect?

-Who Is Regulated?
+Who is Regulated?
 A wide variety of businesses sell food to consumers for immediate consumption.
 Such businesses include traditional restaurants, grocery stores, convenience stores, movie theaters, sports arenas, hotels, amusement parks, airlines, and many others.
 Determining which establishments are now regulated has proven controversial.

 Until passage of PPACA, "restaurants or other establishments in which food is served for immediate human consumption" were exempt from nutritional labeling requirements.
-The scope of § 4205 is not set out in parallel language.
+FD&C Act § 403(q)(5)(A).
+The scope of Section 4205 is not set out in parallel language.
 Section 4205 applies to each "restaurant or similar retail food establishment."
-This implies that there may be many establishments that remain unregulated-establishments "in which food is served for immediate consumption" but which are not "similar" to a restaurant.
+FD&C Act § 403(q)(5)(H)(i).
+This implies that there may be many establishments that remain unregulated establishments "in which food is served for immediate consumption" but that are not "similar" to a restaurant.
+The FDA, at least, is of this view.
+Its proposed regulations would cover only establishments "where the sale of food is the primary business activity."
+76 Fed.
+Reg.
+19233 (proposed 21 C.F.R. § 101.11(a)).
+The FDA's intent is to exempt movie theaters, amusement parks, general merchandise stores, hotels, trains, and planes, but not grocery stores or convenience stores.
+76 Fed.
+Reg.
+19197-98.